agiledev-students-spring2023/final-project-nyuthrift/UX-DESIGN.md

 ## Chat
 #### Description
-When you click 'Contact Seller' on a product page, the user can start a 1 on 1 chat withthe seller.
+When you click 'Contact Seller' on a product page, the user can start a 1 on 1 chat with the seller.
 Clicking the profile picture of the seller within the chat will allow the user to view the seller's profile.
 #### Image
 ![Home](/ux-design/images/Chat.png)

 ## Liked
 #### Description
-The user can looked at their 'liked' listings to look at different products they were potentially interested in.
+The user can look at their 'liked' listings to look at different products they were potentially interested in.
 This page can be accessed through the 'Likes' button on the bottom navigation bar, or through the user's personal profile.
 #### Image
 ![Liked Page](/ux-design/images/Likes.png)